Helping Authors Write Their Query Letters

 Topical relevance

-If your book has topical relevance, make sure to mention it here – but be aware that your topic might be old news by the time your book is published.
-Think about the longevity of your topic.
+If the book has topical relevance, make sure it’s mentioned here – but be aware that the topic might be old news by the time the book is published.
+Think about the longevity of the topic.
 Is it part of a conversation people will still care about it in a year’s time?
 If it’s about a specific event, will people still be affected by it eighteen months from now?
+If not, focus on other aspects.

 Potential readership

-Consider the kind of people who would be interested in reading your book.
-Be as specific as possible, so don’t just say ‘middle-aged men’ but ‘men in their forties who feel disenfranchised with their career choice and are frustrated at falling behind with new technologies’.
+What are the kind of people who would be interested in reading the book?
+This description should be as specific as possible – so not ‘middle-aged men’ but ‘men in their forties who feel disenfranchised with their career choice and are frustrated at falling behind with new technologies’.

 Influences

-This paragraph of your query letter is all about reassuring the agent that you’re a good bet as a client.
-It demonstrates your professionalism and gives them an idea of the kind of person you are.
-You might include:
+This paragraph of the query letter is all about reassuring the agent that the author is a good bet as a client.
+It demonstrates their professionalism and gives them an idea of the kind of person they are.

 Basic facts